securesign/model-validation-operator/README.md

     signaturePath: /data/tensorflow_saved_model/model.sig
 ```

-All pods in the namespace where the custom resource exists that have this label `validation.ml.sigstore.dev/ml: "true"` will be validated.
+Pods in the namespace that have the label `validation.ml.sigstore.dev/ml: "<modelvalidation-cr-name>"` will be validated using the specified ModelValidation CR.
 It should be noted that this does not apply to subsequently labeled pods.

 ```diff